 Genuine Amish horseshoe purchased from an Amish farrier in Lancaster County PA.
-Horseshoes will vary in size and style compared to the one pictured depending on what is in stock.
+Horseshoes will vary in size, style, and condition compared to the one pictured depending on what is in stock.

 From the time horseshoes were invented, throughout the world, they had a connection to good luck.
 It depends on what country or culture you consult how the mounting position of the shoe relates to that good luck.
 In our area, a horseshoe mounted in a “U” position is thought to hold or contain the good luck, like a cup.
 A Celtic belief was that iron shoes warded against unwanted otherworldly gusts.
 Nails in a hung shoe enhanced good luck and it is thought beneficial to hang a shoe where people can touch it.
 Horseshoe lore is varied and extensive, worthy of further interest.